-The advancements in the management of adult ALL are encouraging and are mainly dependent on the more refined recognition of specific subgroups, for which treatment is different/tailored, on the incorporation of MRD monitoring for a further personalization of treatment and on the use of targeted approaches, where feasible.
-The administration of monoclonal antibodies in front-line strategies and the progressive broadening of targeted treatment strategies is likely to further improve the results obtained so far, and lead to a scenario more similar to that observed in pediatric patients.
+Management of adult ALL has changed considerably in recent years and advancements in outcome are a reality.
+These derive mainly from a more refined recognition of specific subgroups, for which treatment is different/tailored, from the incorporation of MRD monitoring for a further personalization of treatment and from the use of targeted approaches, when feasible.
+The inclusion of monoclonal antibodies in front-line strategies and the progressive broadening of targeted treatment strategies are likely to further improve the results obtained so far and lead to scenarios more alike to those observed in pediatric patients.